Workflomics/workflomics-readthedocs/docs/source/basics/pubmetric.rst

 File Schemas
 ************

-The package expects some specific schemas for certain files
+This package requires files and data structures to adhere to specific schemas for proper operation.
+These are presented below.

 **The Metadata File:**